Influenza vaccine: Adults

 In unvaccinated adults, 16% get symptoms similar to the flu, while about 10% of vaccinated adults do.
 Vaccination decreased confirmed cases of influenza from about 2.4% to 1.1%.
 No effect on hospitalization was found.

+A combined analysis of influenza studies from 1997-2023 showed that roughly two-thirds of individuals achieve an antibody response 1-month post-vaccination needed for 50% protection, where half of these individuals already had this strong antibody response pre-vaccination while the other half only reached it post-vaccination.
+Thus, 1/3 of this population was protected before receiving a vaccine, 1/3 became protected through vaccination, and another 1/3 had a weak antibody response even after vaccination.
+Despite this variability, a person's pre-vaccination antibody response against multiple influenza variants predicted their post-vaccination response.

 In working adults, a review by the Cochrane Collaboration found that vaccination resulted in a modest decrease in both influenza symptoms and working days lost, without affecting transmission or influenza-related complications.
 In healthy working adults, influenza vaccines can provide moderate protection against virologically confirmed influenza, though such protection is greatly reduced or absent in some seasons.

 In health care workers, a 2006 review found a net benefit.
-Of the eighteen studies in this review, only two also assessed the relationship of patient mortality relative to staff influenza vaccine uptake; both found that higher rates of health care worker vaccination correlated with reduced patient deaths.
-A 2014 review found benefits to patients when health care workers were immunized, as supported by moderate evidence based in part on the observed reduction in all-cause deaths in patients whose health care workers were given immunization compared with comparison patients where the workers were not offered vaccine.
+Of the eighteen studies in this review, only two also assessed the relationship of patient mortality relative to staff influenza vaccine uptake; both found that higher rates of healthcare worker vaccination correlated with reduced patient deaths.
+A 2014 review found benefits to patients when health care workers were immunized, as supported by moderate evidence based in part on the observed reduction in all-cause deaths in patients whose health care workers were given immunization compared with comparison patients where the workers were not offered the vaccine.